Walid-Ahmed/ML_Datasets/README.md

  7. [NIH malaria](#nih-malaria-dataset)
  8. [Cyclone_Wildfire_Flood_Earthquake_Database](#cyclone_wildfire_flood_earthquake_database)

 All what you need is to clone the repo, feel free to fork the repo and add more datasets, more to be added soon.
+You can also run the script exploreDataset.py to get insight on the dataset. for example:

+python exploreDataset.py  --datasetDir  Cyclone_Wildfire_Flood_Earthquake_Database    --channels  3

 ## Santa/NoSanta
 Dataset  collected  by  [Adrian Rosebrock](https://www.pyimagesearch.com/2017/12/11/image-classification-with-keras-and-deep-learning/)